-While pursuing a psychoanalytic and psychodynamic course of study at California Graduate Institute (now the Chicago School), I was fortunate to have been the first of student in my graduate school to be invited to train at the respected Wright Institute in Los Angeles, I pursued a psychoanalytic and psychodynamic course of study from my doctoral training onward, and focused on becoming a child development specialist at the Early Childhood Center at Cedars-Sinai Hospital.
-My training and experience includes trauma work at Barrington Psychiatric Center and developing a seminar for single women considering motherhood, as well as parenting and divorce groups, and was a provider of clinical services for survivors of trauma at Barrington Psychiatric Center.
+While pursuing a psychoanalytic and psychodynamic course of study at California Graduate Institute (now the Chicago School), I was fortunate to have been the first student in my graduate school invited to train at the respected Wright Institute of Los Angeles.
+At the same time I maintained a focus on child development at the Early Childhood Center at Cedars-Sinai Hospital, where I led mother-infant, mother-toddler, and single parents' groups.
+I developed a seminar series for single women considering motherhood, several parenting and divorce groups, and was a provider of clinical services for survivors of trauma at Barrington Psychiatric Center.
 You can read more about my academic background and clinical affiliations in those sections of this site.

 In truth, the therapist who can help you the best comes to her profession with something that isn't easy to teach--- an instinctive awareness that every individual has an inner world that's often at odds with the external one they live in.

 I believe my role as your therapist should be to enter this world fearlessly, and to use my training to help you make sense of this.
 Ideally, you'll feel "known" in a way that you haven't, before.

 Therapy often begins as a result of a crisis, but it can also be a first step toward creating a more satisfying life, whether you're beginning at sixteen or sixty.
 It's a great journey, that can be as long or as short as you want to make it.